canonical/pebble/README.md

 test    -      down    42/3
 ```

-The "Failures" column shows the current number of failures, a slash, and the configured threshold.
+The "Failures" column shows the current number of failures since the check started failing, a slash, and the configured threshold.

-If `--http` option was given when running `pebble run`, Pebble exposes a `/v1/health` endpoint that allows a user to query the health of configured checks, optionally filtered by check level with the query string `?level=<level>` This endpoint returns an HTTP 200 status if the checks are healthy, HTTP 502 otherwise.
+If the `--http` option was given when starting `pebble run`, Pebble exposes a `/v1/health` HTTP endpoint that allows a user to query the health of configured checks, optionally filtered by check level with the query string `?level=<level>` This endpoint returns an HTTP 200 status if the checks are healthy, HTTP 502 otherwise.

 Each check can specify a `level` of "alive" or "ready".
 These have semantic meaning: "alive" means the check or the service it's connected to is up and running; "ready" means it's properly accepting network traffic.
 These correspond to [Kubernetes "liveness" and "readiness" probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-The tool running the Pebble server can make use of this, for example, under Kubernetes you could initialize the liveness and readiness probes to hit the `/v1/health` endpoint with `?level=alive` and `?level=ready` filters, respectively.
+The tool running the Pebble server can make use of this, for example, under Kubernetes you could initialize its liveness and readiness probes to hit Pebble's `/v1/health` endpoint with `?level=alive` and `?level=ready` filters, respectively.

-Ready implies alive, and not alive implies not ready.
+Ready implies alive, and not-alive implies not-ready.
 If you've configured an "alive" check but no "ready" check, and the "alive" check is unhealthy, `/v1/health?level=ready` will report unhealthy as well, and the Kubernetes readiness probe will act on that.

-If there are no checks configured, Pebble returns HTTP 200 so the liveness and readiness probes are successful by default.
+If there are no checks configured, the `/v1/health` endpoint returns HTTP 200 so the liveness and readiness probes are successful by default.
 To use this feature, you must explicitly create checks with `level: alive` or `level: ready` in the layer configuration.

 ### Changes and tasks